LautyZ05/startup/README.md

 ### Extra

-During this deliverable, I had also changed some of the format from the previous deliverable like moving the h1 tag in index.html from the header to the main body.
+During this deliverable, I had also changed some of the format and tags from the previous deliverable like moving the h1 tag in index.html from the header to the main body.
+Or how I change several of the p tags to div tags to be able to stylize better.
 As well as added two more html pages for "About" and "Settings" with temporary text.
 Made sure to stylize it a bit with css as well, even though the text is temporary.

 ## 🚀 React part 1: Routing deliverable